NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/06 - Exam Preparation/01 - Important Pointers/6 01 - Important Pointers for the Exam.md

 # Token Accessor

 - The accessor is a value that acts as a reference to a token - used to perform limited actions such as:
-    - Lookup a token’s properties
+    - Lookup a token's properties
     - Lookup a tokens capabilities for a particular path
     - Renew and revoke the token